Rijksmuseum Tickets And Tours

 Rijksmuseum recommends spending at least five hours to see all the exhibits in the art museum, but if you want to focus only on the masterpieces, you can finish your tour in just two hours.

 Also, after the second hour, fatigue starts to kick in, so it's wise to take a quick break before continuing the tour.
 You also have the option of dividing your visit in two as if it were a series.
 On the first day you see one part of the museum and on the second day you see the part you are missing.
-Perhaps the bill will be a little more expensive, but you will enjoy the tour better.
+The bill may be a little more expensive, but you will enjoy the tour better.

 The Rijksmuseum is located on Museumstraat and is easily accessible by public transport, car and bicycles.
 Amsterdam is car friendly, but I recommend using Amsterdam's public transport to get there.
-In the case of the I Amsterdam card it gives you free access to 44 museums and attractions in Amsterdam and free travel on public transport for a single flat rate.
-I advise you to find out which are the best tourist passes in Amsterdam.
+In the case of the I Amsterdam card it gives you free access to 44 museums and attractions and free rides on public transport for a flat rate.

 Rijksmuseum is also accessible by regional buses.
 Bus number 288 can take you from the Marnixstraat regional bus station to the Rijksmuseum bus stop.
 Also, bus number 397 will take you from Schiphol Amsterdam Airport to the Rijksmuseum.

 The best time to visit the Rijksmuseum is as soon as it opens, at 9 am.
-The next best time to visit the Rijksmuseum is after 3 pm, as by then the large group tours will be gone.
-If you enter the museum at 3 pm, you have a maximum of two hours to explore the museum, because they close at 5 pm.
+The next best time to visit the Rijksmuseum is after 3pm, as the large group tours will be gone by then.
+If you enter the museum at 3pm, you have a maximum of two hours to explore the museum, because they close at 5pm.
 So keep that in mind.

-If you visit Amsterdam in the summer or in May, you should be aware that at those times the Rijksmuseum gets crowded and visitors can wait up to 1 hour before entering (hence the importance of booking online).
+If you visit Amsterdam in summer or in May, you should know that at that time the Rijksmuseum gets crowded and visitors can wait up to 1 hour before entering (hence the importance of booking online).

 Fridays, weekends and school vacations are also not the best time to visit the Rijksmuseum.
 If you don't like waiting in long lines, you should avoid rainy days to avoid entering in an unpresentable way.